 - Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities on the reporting date.
 Investments classified in this level generally include exchange traded equity securities, futures, pooled short-term investment funds, options and exchange traded mutual funds. - Level 2: Inputs other than quoted market prices included in Level 1 that are observable for the asset or liability, either directly or indirectly.
 If the asset or liability has a specified (contractual) term, a Level 2 input must be observable for substantially the full term of the asset or liability.
-Investments classified in this level generally include fixed income securities, including fixed income government obligations; asset-backed securities; certificates of deposit; derivatives; as well as certain U.S. and international equities which are not traded on an active exchange. - Level 3: Inputs that are unobservable for the asset or liability.
-Investments classified in this level generally include investments in preferred stock.
+Investments classified in this level generally include fixed income securities, including fixed income government obligations; asset-backed securities; certificates of deposit; derivatives; as well as certain U.S. and international equities which are not traded on an active exchange. - Level 3: Pricing inputs are generally unobservable for the assets and liabilities and include situations where there is little, if any, market activity for the investment.
+The inputs into the determination of the fair value require management's judgment or estimation of assumptions that market participants would use in pricing the assets or liabilities.